 A major challenge faced by the construction business is keeping all stakeholders on the same page by depicting a mental picture of what kind of a structure is to be created.
 By turning 2D drawings into reality, 3D animation and visualization enables clients to get a three dimensional view with real effects which the 2D effect failed to offer.

-A US based Environmental consultancy firm approached TrueCADD to develop a comprehensive architectural 3D model of a wall with detailed information from a hand sketch.
-TrueCADD created a 3D Visual Model where the client could get a 3D visual of the entire structure before it was actually constructed.
-To read more about how this was achieved.
+A US based Environmental consultancy firm approached TrueCADD to develop a 3D architectural model and 3D rendering of a wall with detailed information from a hand sketch.
+TrueCADD created a 3D architectural model where the client could get a 360 degree visual of the entire structure before it was actually constructed.

 2Reduced Clashes, Easy Re-modeling and Corrections